 Many renovations made to the home will allow for a tax credit.
 Properties purchased that were built prior to 1936 will receive a 10% tax credit to help the buyer offset renovation costs.
 Green energy offers many tax credits as well.
-As a Southern California and Central Ohio investor, you can receive the Residential Energy Tax Credit for things like solar energy, energy efficient appliances, and small wind energy devices.
+As a Ohio and Southern California investor, you can receive the Residential Energy Tax Credit for things like solar energy, energy efficient appliances, and small wind energy devices.
 Going green not only helps the environment, but it can lower your bills and tax liability as well!

-Property investors in the Southern California and Central Ohio area can receive a tax credit depending on what neighborhood they choose to buy their property.
+Property investors in the Ohio and Southern California area can receive a tax credit depending on what neighborhood they choose to buy their property.
 When investors put their money into properties in low-income areas, they can see a tax credit of up to 39% of what they put into the property.
 This tax credit encourages the renewal of run-down neighborhoods and hopes to incentivize the rebuilding of a run-down community.
 While many people will avoid purchasing in a low-income area, it is also the chance to invest in a highly appreciating, and expanding part of town.
 Getting such a high tax credit for the purchase can help you to keep your profits from the property in our pocket.

 Refundable vs. Non-Refundable

 There are two types of tax credits offered by the IRS.
 Some are considered refundable while others are considered non-refundable.
 A refundable credit will cut you a check if the amount of the credit is more than what you owe in taxes.
 On the other hand, a non-refundable credit will be applied to what you owe in taxes.
 If the credit is larger than what is owed in taxes, you will not receive any money for the remaining balance of the credit.
 Make sure you know which kind of credit you will receive after submitting your information to the IRS.